 Stir it all together until well combined.
 Pour it into a lightly greased casserole dish (I used a 13×9″ pan).
 Cover the pan with foil and bake for 20 minutes at 375°F. Remove the foil, sprinkle crushed french fried onions evenly over the top and bake, now uncovered, for an additional 5 minutes.

-5 cups cooked pasta- I recommend rotini or egg noodles
+- 5 cups cooked rotini pasta or egg noodles (about 10 ounces)

-1/2 cup finely crushed french fried onions (optional)
+- 1/2 cup finely crushed French fried onions (recommended: French’s brand)